 - Create additional resources.
 If you are writing a new article that is related to something else, those links can provide more detail or even drive home your point even more.

 - Helps Google.
 Google is constantly looking at your site.
 It can help guide them through your site to see that it is authoritative.

 - Gives life to old posts.
-After time, some of those great posts you wrote a year or more ago tend to get buried.
+After a time, some of those great posts you wrote a year or more ago tend to get buried.
 By linking to them, that great content can get another person looking at it and bring it new life through additional shares, links, pins, etc.

 5. Ignoring SEO

-It can be difficult to do this on your own.
+It can be challenging to do this on your own.
 I recommend that you install and use the YOAST plugin.
 There are both paid and free versions, but I find that the free one works very well on its own.

 Make sure that you fill out the entire section on every post.
 Here are some tips to fill it out correctly:

-Title: Make sure it is a good captivating headline that tells the user what your article is about.
+Title: Make sure it is a captivating headline that tells the user what your article is about.

 URL (or slug): This is the link for your post.
 It needs to include those keywords.

 There are also colors to let you know if you need to make improvements.
-Red, Orange and Green.
-While it is great to have green across the board, there are times when you just can’t make that happen.
+Red, Orange, and Green.
+While it is great to have green across the board, there are times when you can’t make that happen.
 Don’t stress about it.
 Good content matters more than making sure you write strictly for SEO.

 6. Not sharing it